 “The highest form of wealth is the ability to wake up every morning and say, ‘I can do whatever I want today.'”Morgan Housel

-The ultimate goal of building wealth is independence.
+The ultimate goal of building wealth, says Housel, is independence.

-It’s not easy.
-As Housel writes, “Behavior is hard to teach, even to really smart people.”
-And it’s not exciting.
+Not easy, though.
+It takes controlling your behavior and, as Housel writes, “Behavior is hard to teach, even to really smart people.”
+And it’s certainly not exciting.
 But, on the bright side, you don’t have to be super smart to do it.
-You just have to get your act together.